c3g/GenPipes_Docs/docs/source/user_guide/pipelines/gp_tumourpair.rst

 Tumor purity and ploidy have a substantial impact on next-gen sequence analyses of tumor samples and may alter the biological and clinical interpretation of results.

-GenPipes Tumor Analysis pipeline is designed to detect somatic variants from a tumor and matched normal sample pair more accurately.
+GenPipes Tumor Analysis pipeline is designed to detect somatic variants from a tumor and match normal sample pair more accurately.

 .. contents:: :local: